Jump to Section

 - Holistic options such as acupuncture or massage therapy

 The initial phase of treating a heroin addict begins in detox where the symptoms of heroin withdrawal are addressed in a controlled, medical grade setting that ensures the safety of the individual.
 Because heroin detox can be painful and potentially dangerous, it’s best to detox in a professional setting with the help of a treatment specialist.
-Call our helpline toll-free at 800-836-4134 to talk with a treatment provider.
+Call our helpline toll-free at 800-836-4134 Who Answers? to talk with a treatment provider.

 Once detox is complete, the psychological elements of the addiction must be faced.
 While there are numerous treatment centers located throughout the country, not all treatment is created equal.
 Treatment Helpline connects you with treatment programs that have a proven track record of treating people who suffer from opiate addiction.
-Call our helpline at 800-836-4134 for a treatment referral.
+Call our helpline at 800-836-4134 Who Answers? for a treatment referral.

 Inpatient Treatment for Heroin Addiction